Ritotz/Developing-C-Programming-Skills/README.md

 ## The C language is a Fundametal Language

-- The c language is considered "The mother language" of modern programming languages.When you learn C++,Java, PHP, C# or Javascript, you'll find that learning programming through C helps you quickly grapsp these other programming language.This is because the syntax and concepts of C are very similar to those of these popular programming languages.While you don't necessarily have to start with the C programming language, from my experience, beginning your programming journey with C or C++ is still the optional choice.
+- The C language is considered "The mother language" of modern programming languages.When you learn C++,Java, PHP, C# or Javascript, you'll find that learning programming through C helps you quickly grapsp these other programming language.This is because the syntax and concepts of C are very similar to those of these popular programming languages.While you don't necessarily have to start with the C programming language, from my experience, beginning your programming journey with C or C++ is still the optional choice.

 <div align="center">